2016 Chattanooga school bus crash: Incident

-The incident took place in the city's Brainerd neighborhood on Talley Road, which officials described as a "narrow, winding road".
+The incident took place in the city's Brainerd neighborhood on Talley Road, which officials described as a "narrow, winding road."
 The bus, operated by Durham School Services, was transporting children from Woodmore Elementary School.
-The timeline of the events leading up to, and through the crash were documented by cameras within the bus.
+Cameras mounted inside the bus captured the crash and the events before it.

-The driver, 24-year-old Johnthony K. Walker, reportedly lost control of the bus and caused it to strike a pole and then a tree and flip over.
-The affidavit stated that "Mr. Walker lost control of the bus and swerved off of the roadway to the right, striking an elevated driveway and mailbox, swerved to the left and began to overturn, striking a telephone pole and a tree."
+The driver, 24-year-old Johnthony K. Walker, lost control of the bus and caused it to strike a pole and then a tree and flip over.
+According to court records, he lost control of the bus and swerved off of the roadway to the right, striking an elevated driveway and mailbox, before swerving to the left and overturning, striking a telephone pole and a tree.

-Authorities received a call about the crash just before 3:30 pm and first responders worked the scene for many hours to remove all of the victims from the bus.
-The rescue effort took more than two hours, even though the last child was removed from the bus around 4:30 pm.
+Authorities received a call about the crash just before 3:30 p.m. and first responders worked the scene for many hours to remove all of the victims from the bus.
+The rescue effort took more than two hours, even though the last child was removed from the bus around 4:30 p.m.

-The bus was transporting 37 children as passengers when it crashed.
+There were 37 children on the bus at the time of the crash.

 Victims

 Five of the children died at the scene of the crash.
 A sixth child died two days later.
-Of the deceased, three were fourth-graders, one a third-grader, one a first-grader, and one a kindergartner, none of whom were older than ten.
+Of the deceased, three were fourth-graders, one a third-grader, one a first-grader, and one a kindergartner, none of whom were older than 10.

 Thirty-two children were injured in the crash.
 Of them, nine were treated directly for minor injuries.
 Of the nine children treated directly, three escaped for safety with minor injuries.
 Twenty-three children were hospitalized, six of whom were in critical condition.
 The driver of the bus was not seriously injured, but along with the children was also taken to the hospital, where he was arraigned.
 Walker was the only victim to be charged in connection with the collision.

-Identification of the victims was hampered by many of the children being too young to know their parents names or phone numbers, many referred to their parents with informal names such as "Mama", and did not know their names, spellings, or birth dates.
+Identification of the victims was hampered by many of the children being too young to know their parents names or phone numbers; many referred to their parents with informal names such as "Mama", and did not know their names, spellings, or birth dates.
 The children also did not have any form of identification with them when they arrived at the hospital and all were wearing school uniforms when they were admitted.
 Photographs provided by parents in the waiting room, or taken of the child and shown to teachers were used to identify the students admitted into the hospital.